Irene Martínez: Early life and career

-Born in Cienfuegos, she was among the first athletes to enrol in the new national athletics program established after the end of the Cuban Revolution in 1959.
+Born in Cienfuegos, she was among the first athletes to enroll in the new national athletics program established after the end of the Cuban Revolution in 1959.
 Her talent for running was noticed at high school and she transferred to a school in Havana to focus on sports in 1961.
 Among her contemporaries were sprinters Aurelia Pentón, Fulgencia Romay, and Miguelina Cobián.